 What are SQL programming basics?
-(PART 2)In this article, you will learn about relational databases and about the language of SQL.
+(PART 2 of 8)In this article, you will learn about relational databases and about the language of SQL.

 The world of data is constantly changing and evolving every second.
 This has, in turn, created new growth and challenges for companies around the world.